laughing0li/TechniqueFinder/AdminGuide.md

 More info: https://database.guide/how-the-match-function-works-in-mysql/

- It does a search of the following fields:
+The search function does a search of the following fields:

 | **Admin Sub-Menu** | **Field** |
 | --- | --- |